Click to Skip Ahead

 How Much Does a St. Bernard Cost Per Month?

 After bringing them home, your St. Bernard will have some recurring costs.
 You can cut corners on these in several ways, but in the end, you’ll still average a couple hundred each month on keeping your Saint happy and healthy from puppyhood to maturity and beyond.
-Food is the most obvious, but there are plenty of other factors to consider.
+Food is the most obvious, but several other expenses must be covered.

 Health Care

-Initially, you have the cost of vet visits and vaccinations, but every type of medication your Saint gets at the vet calls for bigger dosages and, therefore, bigger vet bills for you.
-Surgeries on bigger dogs cost more too, as a rule.
-Over time, St. Bernards that develop health conditions can cost much, much more than the estimates above.
-Adults cost more in vet bills than puppies, and senior dogs cost even more.
+Initially, you have the cost of vet visits and vaccinations, but every type of medication your Saint gets at the vet calls for bigger dosages.
+Surgeries on bigger dogs cost more, too, as a rule.
+Over time, St. Bernards that develop health conditions can be expensive to treat, much more than the estimates above.
+Adults are more expensive to treat than puppies, and senior dogs cost even more.

 Food

 St. Bernards eat a lot of food, so we highly recommend buying in bulk to save a few bucks on kibble monthly—but don’t compromise on quality!
-Even buying in bulk you may need to restock once or twice a month to keep up with your Saint’s appetite, especially as a voracious young puppy going through rapid growth spurts.
+Even when you buy in bulk, you may need to restock once or twice a month to keep up with your Saint’s appetite, especially as a voracious young puppy going through rapid growth spurts.

 Grooming

-St. Bernards need to be brushed two or three times a week, which is easily done at home with a good double-sided brush if you have the time and dedication.
-It saves money on trips to the dog groomer, too, but the groomer can save you time if cost isn’t a factor.
+St. Bernards need to be brushed two or three times a week, which can be done at home with a good double-sided brush if you have the time and dedication.
+It also saves money on trips to the dog groomer, but the groomer can save you time if cost isn’t a factor.

 Environment Maintenance

-St. Bernards are happy sleeping on a cool, hard surface, but you’ll want a soft dog bed as an alternative.
-Sleeping on hard surfaces can be hard on their bodies, especially as puppies, and senior dogs tend to prefer having a good bed to sleep on.
-They’re just as happy to nap at your feet at home, too, so you won’t spend a lot here.
+St. Bernards are happy to sleep on a cool, hard surface, but it’s healthier for them to sleep on a supportive dog bed.
+Sleeping on hard surfaces can be hard on their bodies, especially when they’re puppies, and senior dogs tend to prefer having a good bed to sleep on.

 Entertainment